 - The serious truth about hiking the Inca Trail

 - The full Peru 2 week itinerary

 - If you’re looking for great places to stay, my recommendation is to take a look on Booking.com.
 For a really comfortable luxury stay, the Palacio Del Inka was incredible for us but on a budget, we equally loved the Hostal Illapa Inn.
 For our one night in the Sacred Valley, the Tambo del Inka was another Marriott property that blew us away.

 Get ready to become an Inca Trail pro with this information-packed post.
 Let’s go!

 - Machu Picchu Hike Guide

-- Is the Inca Trail open during the pandemic?
+- Is the Inca Trail open now?